veropetit/BeStarsMiMeS/01-SyntheticProfileCalculation.md

 These temperatures/gravities correspond to the range of observed stellar parameters.

 At this moment I can’t recall where those parameters came from.
-(GAW: Be_2019/WORKING/VALD)
+(GAW: Be_2019/WORKING/VALD) - Vero

 The line lists are in the `UpdatedFiles/00-InputMaterial/VALD-ShortList-AtmModels` folder of the Shared Google Drive.
 They are in the format `ap00k2_T-----G--.lst`